 For now, this page is about the hockey experience.
 First, there’s not a bad seat in the house and the tickets can be had for under 15 bucks.
 I didn’t even sit down at all.
 I didn’t need to – the street-level walkway around the top of the seats provides plenty of fine viewing for the cool guys like me.
 I found a spot above the Yale pep band and – hold on.
 Give me a moment here.

-Even though my brother was a band geek and I think the world of him and even though the love of my life, my incredible wife, was a band geek, I find band geeks annoying beyond description.
-And Yale band geeks?
+Even though my brother was a band nerd and I think the world of him and even though the love of my life, my incredible wife, was a band nerd, I often find pep bands annoying beyond description.
+And Yale’s band?
 Ho.
 Lee.
 Crap.
-Now, I could easily have moved away from them, but I couldn’t quite stop staring at a few of the bandos.
+Now, I could easily have moved away from them, but I couldn’t quite stop staring at a few of them.
 The quick snippets of pop songs they blazed through during stoppages were fun and well –executed, and a lot of the kids actually seemed somewhat engaged in the game which I found pretty surprising.
 (Then again, their team is NUMBER ONE IN THE COUNTRY).

 But the band had a saw player.
-That’s right, some Asian boy plays the saw for the Yale pep band.
+That’s right, a boy plays the saw for the Yale pep band.
 Not only that, his saw had a case.
 Like, someone makes saw cases for saw players:

 Back to the ice; Top-flight college hockey is very, very good hockey.
 In a lot of ways, it’s better than the AHL we have available to us in CT in both Bridgeport and Hartford.
 I like a good scrap as much as the next guy, but AHL fights are almost always pre-determined and are often corny.
-There’s no fighting in the ECAC.
-It was good to see the reffing is as bad as it is at every level…
+There’s no fighting in the ECAC, which is nice.

 Yale was playing Union who had a hope of escaping New Haven with a tie or even steal a win.
 It wasn’t going to happen with the Yale goalie being impenetrable all afternoon.
 Yale was quicker and just more skilled at all positions than Union.
 I was impressed with the pace of Yale’s play, their penalty kill and their forechecking.